 If your accident is one in which you incurred significant medical bills for treatment, property damage to your vehicle, and/or lost wages, juries are more likely to award greater amounts of pain and suffering.
 If you think about logically, it makes sense.
 High dollar medical treatment such as surgery usually requires more substantial recovery which means more pain and suffering.

 The “It” Factors?

 Whenever we look at a case, we will look for “it” factors in the client's story.
 This means that we are looking for an unusually compelling part of your story.
-For example, let’s say your hand was broken in your accident, and now you have limited movement; plus, prior to the accident, you were a pianist.
-Clearly, a jury could see how your injury clearly caused pain and suffering.
+For example, let’s say your hand was broken in your accident, and now you have limited movement; plus, before the accident, you were a pianist.
+A jury could see how your injury clearly caused pain and suffering.

 There’s no exclusive list of “it” factors.
 They are aspects about your injuries and your life that weave together for a jury to truly take a second look and think, “Wow, this person dealt with significant pain and suffering due to their accident and/or injury.”

 The fact is that there’s no mathematical formula to answer this questions.
 Trial work is more an art than a science.
 But we can make two guarantees: 1) communication is key, and 2) we will put in the work to communicate your claim.